jemalbrins/docs/maps.rst

         // it into separate functions before it becomes unmanageably large.
     });

-When we include leaflet.js on the page, it will create an object in Javascript named ``L`` that allows us to access all the leaflet functionality we need.
+When we include leaflet.js on the page, it will create a JavaScript object named ``L`` that allows us to access all the leaflet functionality we need.
 We begin by creating a map object and tying it to the "map" ``<div>`` we created above.